dbader13/academic-kickstart/content/post/19901004-Lehigh/index.md

 On behalf of the Committee on Awards and Prizes, I am pleased to inform you that you have been selected as a winner of the Elizabeth Major Nevius Award given to individuals who have entered their fifth year of work at Lehigh, whether it be a second undergraduate degree or graduate degree, on the basis of leadership, citizenship and scholarship.
 With this distinguished award comes a monetary gift which will be sent to you under separate cover.

-Congraduations and best wishes for continued success at Lehigh University.
+Congratuations and best wishes for continued success at Lehigh University.

 Sincerely,

 Mark H. Erickson
 Acting Dean of Students

+{{< figure src="pic1.jpg" >}}

+{{< figure src="pic2.jpg" >}}

+**Elizabeth Major Nevius Award** -- to individuals who have entered their fifth year of work at Lehigh, whether it be a second undergraduate degree or graduate degree, on the basis of leadership, citizenship and scholarshup